cloudnativelabs/kube-router/docs/user-guide.md

 Usage of kube-router:
       --advertise-cluster-ip                          Add Cluster IP of the service to the RIB so that it gets advertises to the BGP peers.
       --advertise-external-ip                         Add External IP of service to the RIB so that it gets advertised to the BGP peers.
-      --advertise-loadbalancer-ip                     Add LoadbBalancer IP of service status as set by the LB provider to the RIB so that it gets advertised to the BGP peers.
+      --advertise-loadbalancer-ip                     Add LoadBalancer IP of service status as set by the LB provider to the RIB so that it gets advertised to the BGP peers.
       --advertise-pod-cidr                            Add Node's POD cidr to the RIB so that it gets advertised to the BGP peers. (default true)
       --auto-mtu                                      Auto detect and set the largest possible MTU for kube-bridge and pod interfaces (also accounts for IPIP overlay network when enabled). (default true)
       --bgp-graceful-restart                          Enables the BGP Graceful Restart capability so that routes are preserved on unexpected restarts
       --bgp-graceful-restart-deferral-time duration   BGP Graceful restart deferral time according to RFC4724 4.1, maximum 18h. (default 6m0s)
       --bgp-graceful-restart-time duration            BGP Graceful restart time according to RFC4724 3, maximum 4095s. (default 1m30s)
       --bgp-holdtime duration                         This parameter is mainly used to modify the holdtime declared to BGP peer.
-When Kube-router goes down abnormally, the local saving time of BGP route will be affected.
+When kube-router goes down abnormally, the local saving time of BGP route will be affected.
 Holdtime must be in the range 3s to 18h12m16s. (default 1m30s)
       --bgp-port uint32                               The port open for incoming BGP connections and to use for connecting with other BGP peers. (default 179)
       --cache-sync-timeout duration                   The timeout for cache synchronization (e.g. '5s', '1m').
 Must be greater than 0. (default 1m0s)
       --cleanup-config                                Cleanup iptables rules, ipvs, ipset configuration and exit.